artisan-roaster-scope/artisan/_docs/03-setup.md

 *Sampling and Oversampling*

 The default for sampling is set to 3s.
-For a Phidget device one second is possible, and Artisan 1.3 goes down to .5s now.
+For a Phidget device, one second is possible, and Artisan goes down to .5s now.
 Oversampling will take two readings per interval and average them.
 See the [Sampling](https://artisan-scope.org/docs/sampling/) page for more details.

 If you go below a 3s interval you will get a popup warning: